embedded analytics

 Embedded analytics is the integration of robust data analytics capabilities into other relevant applications.
 At its core, embedded analytics helps users better understand and use data by incorporating it into their existing business applications, workflows, and software—such as your product or website.

-Product leaders might also look for opportunities to embed analytics into their consumer-facing product or software.
+Product leaders might also look for opportunities to embed analytics into their consumer-facing products or software.
 By creating a user experience (UX) that incorporates interactive data, teams can create stickier products and provide additional value to the user.

 Benefits of embedded analytics